Skip to Main Content

 • To gain understanding about what is expected of you if you are undertaking a research degree, and to gain ideas for structure, tone, language, layout etc.

-Theses for the higher research degrees (PhD, M Litt, M Phil or MRes) of the University of Birmingham are deposited with Library Services.
+Theses for the higher research degrees (PhD, M Litt, M Phil or MRes) of the University of Birmingham are deposited with Libraries and Learning Resources.
 Since 2009, University of Birmingham research theses have been deposited in electronic format in the University of Birmingham eTheses Repository.

 Finding University of Birmingham theses

 Theses listed in the eTheses Repository will be available electronically, unless embargoes are in place.
-Click on “View Online…” to access the full text.
+Select “View Online…” to access the full text.

-To access the older, printed theses, click "Check for current availability at Research Reserve..." and then click “Request this item from the Research Reserve…”.
-Complete the form, selecting your delivery site.
-You will receive an email notification when the thesis is ready for collection.
+To access printed theses, select "Check for current availability at Research Reserve..." and then select “Request physical item”.
+Complete the form.
+You will receive an email notification when the thesis is ready for consultation.

 Please note the following:

-• Since theses are under copyright, you must consult Library Services staff if you wish to photocopy more than a short extract;
+• Since theses are under copyright, you must consult Libraries and Learning Resources staff if you wish to photocopy more than a short extract.

 • Occasionally an author may place an embargo on a thesis if any of its content is commercially valuable or confidential.